6.1 National U21 / Junior Championships, A > Z

 2024 in Gorzow’s Edward Jancarz Stadium, Polish rider Maksymilian Pawelczak upgraded his 2023

 second and Great Britain star William Cairns in third.
-UK's Cooper Rushden scored 7 points, improving on his 4 the previous year when Cairns was 5th with 10pts.
+UK's Cooper Rushen scored 7 points, improving on his 4 the previous year when Cairns was 5th with 10pts.

 2022 was a development-and-trial year for the embryonic FIM Speedway Youth World Cup.
 For